Safety at Amgen

 Ergonomics in Focus

 We have achieved continued success with injury prevention through initiatives focused on ergonomically correct equipment, environments and behaviors with emphasis on early detection and prevention of injuries.
-We’ve demonstrated a marked decrease in the number of ergonomic incidents over the years.
+This approach has demonstrated a marked decrease in the number of ergonomic incidents across the Network.

-We have tailored our ergonomics approach and program to facilitate new “active working” offices and labs where staff do not have designated work stations.
-We make proactive ergonomic risk assessments of new work areas, provide extensive safety training for ergonomics, and provide resources to guide staff in ergonomically correct work habits.
-Driving a culture of early reporting of discomfort has also enabled us to perform proactive medical treatment, in depth risk assessment and improved engineering controls.
+We continue to provide proactive ergonomic risk assessments of work areas to now also include home office environments, customized ergonomics training, and resources to guide staff in using ergonomic strategies to encourage safe behaviors and work habits.
+Driving a culture of early reporting of discomfort has enabled us to utilize proactive medical intervention, in depth risk assessment and improved engineering controls to move the target forward on injury prevention.

 The Value of Emergency Preparedness